Disc Filing System: File allocation

 The DFS does not support data fragmentation, meaning a file's data must be stored in a single run of consecutive sectors, but free space is prone to becoming fragmented.
 Random-access file writes fail when the end of the file reaches the beginning of the next, even though there may be free sectors elsewhere on the disc.
 In such cases the DFS aborts with a Can't extend error.
 SAVE is also unable to split a file to fit the available space, but as the failure occurs at the sector allocation stage, the error returned is Disk full.

-A *COMPACT command is provided to relocate all files on disc to a solid block, placing all the free space after it in a second block.
+The *COMPACT command is provided to relocate all files on disc to a solid block, placing all the free space after it in a second block.
 This allows the next file created to fill the disc, but only the last existing file can be extended without being moved.
 SAVE deletes any existing file and copies the specified block of memory to wherever there is space on the disc.
 In contrast the *COMPACT command uses program memory as a buffer to relocate the files, overwriting any program and data in memory.